opnfv/fds/docs/scenarios/os-odl_l2-fdio-ha/scenario.description.rst

 Limitations, Issues and Workarounds
 ===================================

-There are no known issues.
-Note that only OpenStack is deployed in HA mode.
-OpenDaylight clustering is expected to be added in a future revision of this scenario.
+For specific information on limitations and issues, please refer to the APEX installer release notes.
+Note that this high availability scenario deploys OpenStack in HA mode *and* OpenDaylight in cluster mode.

 References
 ==========